List of The Shield characters: Background

 Little is known about the background of Detective Ronnie Gardocki.
 His surname is of Polish origin, but no other clues about his past are given.
 A DVD commentary by Michael Chiklis said that all the show's characters are from where the actors themselves are from, which would mean that Gardocki is from Wichita, Kansas.

 Ronnie has very few lines in comparison with the rest of the Strike Team members, and consequently it is difficult for the viewer to ascertain much information about him through what he says.
 He is trusted implicitly by Vic Mackey, who at times often shields Ronnie from the darker schemes involving the Strike Team.
 Ronnie, either deliberately or unconsciously, tends to stay in the background, rarely speaking up about anything, though he radiates a manner of unshakable confidence.

 Superficially, Gardocki can be described as "geeky" due to his interest in electronic equipment and computers.
 In episode "Blowback" he comments that he went to California State University, Northridge.
-Besides this aptitude with computers, he has been shown to enjoy the band Journey, beer, and is an avowed atheist.
+Besides this aptitude with computers, he has been shown to enjoy the band Journey, beer, and is an avowed atheist (he implies to Shane that, unlike Vic, he is unafraid of divine wrath).
 He has severe allergies (in one episode, he comments that he's allergic to "everything but sheet metal").
 He appears to favor the Beretta 8045 Cougar F as his sidearm.
 He had a thick mustache in the first two seasons for which he was occasionally mocked for, before growing a full beard in the Season Three, to cover up the scarring caused by Mexican drug lord Armadillo Quintero.

 Gardocki's personality changes somewhat over the course of the show.
 Initially he is somewhat of a geek, speaking awkwardly with a woman during a prostitution sting (and being mocked for it by his teammates).
 After Season Three begins, he takes on more of an extroverted manner, participating in more dangerous, hands-on police work with the Strike Team.
 This is reflective of his experiences over his time working with Mackey.
 Over the course of the show he is seen flirting with several women; he is also admired by Officer Tina Hanlon, though the potential relationship never develops, and during Season Seven is shown taking an attractive Asian woman back to his apartment.